marcojdelarosa/Fitness-Website/Deliverables/Deliverable4/deliverable4.md

 List the adopted technologies with a brief description and justification for choosing them.

+The list of adopted technologies our project utilizes is the following:

-React - We are using React to write out JavaScript and HTML.
+- React: We are using React to write out JavaScript and HTML in order to make working on the frontend more object oriented as we are able to make components. <br>
-SQLite -
-PMPN -
+- Vite: We are using Vite as our development server in order to preview our React UI.
-Node.js -
+- SQLite: <br>
+- pnpm: We are using pnpm as our package manager to better manage our disk space during project development. <br>
+- Node.js: We are using Node.js to be our JavaScript runtime enviorment as we have previous experience using. <br>
-Figma - We used Figma to finalize the website design for our UX Design.
+- Figma: We used Figma to finalize the website design for our UX Design as we wanted to be able to make a mockup of what we wanted our site to look like. <br>
-Azure - We are using Microsoft Azure to host our website.
+- Azure: We are using Microsoft Azure to host our website as many of us have experience using this platform from previous coursework. <br>

 Grading criteria (1 point): This section will be evaluated in terms of correctness, completeness, thoroughness, consistency, coherence, and adequate use of language.